Segodnya/giran/server/README.md

 Node.js app to serve articles from a main branch of public Git repository.

-TypeScript, Express.
+TypeScript, Express, Marked.

-Simple server app that uses our local Githuber service to provide API endpoints to get the list of content items and a specific item with a query as a plain markdown to be rendered with Astro app (we're using our own repository folder - https://github.com/Segodnya/giran/tree/main/content).
+Simple server app that uses our local Githuber service to provide API endpoints to get the list of content items and a specific item.
+The server processes markdown content into HTML before returning it to the client (we're using our own repository folder - https://github.com/Segodnya/giran/tree/main/content).

 ## API